vmware-tanzu/velero/site/content/docs/main/contributions/oracle-config.md

 $ velero
 Velero is a tool for managing disaster recovery, specifically for Kubernetes cluster resources.
-It provides a simple, configurable, and operationally robust way to back up your application state and associated data.
+It provides a simple, configurable, and operationally robust way to backup your application state and associated data.

 If you're familiar with kubectl, Velero supports a similar model, allowing you to execute commands such as 'velero get backup' and 'velero create schedule'.
 The same